Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Listen to your Mom.
 She knows better.

-STEVE ROGERS: About we were saying
+STEVE ROGERS: About we were saying.